 Extra-duty pay that is funded with federal funds is also reported and documented on a monthly basis.
-Documentation consists of extra-duty recommendation forms, timesheets and supplemental duty composite forms.
+Documentation consists of extra-duty recommendation forms, complete payroll report and supplemental duty composite forms.
 Initially, the recommendation forms are signed by the employee that is being recommended and a campus/program administrator prior to being submitted to the Federal and Special Programs Departments for funding approval.
-The monthly time sheets are verified by the Federal Programs secretary and if necessary, adjustments are made to the supplemental duty composite form before it is signed by the Federal and Special Programs Administrators.
+The monthly time sheets are verified by the Special/Federal Programs secretary and if necessary, adjustments are made to the supplemental duty composite form before it is signed by the Special and Federal Programs Directors.
 The Payroll Department staff is responsible for reconciling extra-duty pay to actual pay and if necessary, the Payroll department makes the necessary adjustments.
 Stipends paid from federal funds are also reported, documented and are subject to the same corroboration checks noted earlier.